Gracy222/react-typescript-module-federation/README.md

-# Webpack 5 Module Federation with React/Typescript
+# react  Webpack 5 Module Federation with React/Typescript

 This project consist of three pieces: a host app `container` and two remotes `app1` `app2`.